Breastfeeding and pregnancy discrimination are unlawful

 Discrimination on the basis of breastfeeding can also include humiliating or degrading comments.

-As well as unreasonable workplace policies that are impossible for workers who are breastfeeding or expressing milk to comply with.
+It can also include unreasonable workplace policies that make it impossible for workers who are breastfeeding or expressing milk to comply with.

-And nor should they feel pressure to give up breastfeeding in order to return to work.
+Furthermore, they should not feel pressure to give up breastfeeding in order to return to work.

 If you are at work, you are entitled to be given: